-To establish the reasonableness of child care costs, the HACB will use the schedule of child care costs from the local welfare agencya qualified local entity that either subsidizes child care costs or licenses child care providers.
+To establish the reasonableness of child care costs, the HACB will use the schedule of child care costs from the la qualified local entity that either subsidizes child care costs or licenses child care providers.
 Families may present, and the HACB will consider, justification for costs that exceed typical costs in the area.